phaethonp/phaethonp.github.io/readme.md

 ### 11. What's the Action Plan: We Start Simple and Cost-Effective

 * **Focus on Applications:** This initiative isn't about research.
-We aim to apply existing AI knowledge for tangible, everyday benefits.<br>
+We apply existing AI knowledge for tangible, everyday benefits.<br>

 * **Open-Source Models:** We'll use proven models such as:
   * <a href="https://ai.meta.com/llama/">LLAMA family of models (by Facebook Research)</a>: Known for being both open and efficient, available for free for research and commercial use making them ideal for practical applications<br>